bhavesh-chainani/topic_modelling/README.md

 As we have shown earlier, we can evaluate the topic clustering results by reviewing all the topics and their associated words case by case.
 This is totally fine, but may not be very convenient especially when the cluster counts get larger.
 Luckily, there is a popular visualization package that can be used to visualize the topic clusters in an interactive manner.
 On a high level, there are mainly two interactive elements in the generated plot you can play with:

-The relevance metrics λ.
+**The relevance metrics λ.**
 Relevance denotes the degree to which a term appears in a particular topic to the exclusion of others.
 When λ = 1, the terms are ranked by their probabilities within the topic (the ‘regular’ method) while when λ = 0, the terms are ranked only by their lift.
 Lift is the ratio of a term’s probability within a topic to its margin probability across the corpus.
 On a high level, the lift is trying to measure similar effects as TF-IDF vectorization.

-Inter-topic Distance Map.
+**Inter-topic Distance Map.**
 The user is able to navigate through different topic clusters in the GUI here, and users can have a good overview of how different topic clusters are separated from each other also.
 Generally speaking, the further away between all the topic clusters, the better the segmentation results are.

 ![Visualisation of Topics for English](files/documentation//lda_en.png)

-Upon performing hyperparameter tuning and obtaining the highest coherence score for each respective language model, the optimal number of topics are obtained.

-##showcase example fo output of lda model

-## showcase final dataframe added to output

-Researchers have developed approaches to obtain an optimal number of topics by using Kullback Leibler Divergence Score.
-Hence this can be used in place of the score to get a more accurate understanding on the number of topics to use.

-LDA also ignores syntactic information and treats documents as bags of words.
-It also assumes that all words in the document can be assigned a probability of belonging to a topic.
-That said, the goal of LDA is to determine the mixture of topics that a document contains.
+## **Discussion**

+**1. Benefits of LDA**

+As we are looking at large chunks of content for each celebrity, LDA can be used for easier interpretation to understand the type of topics each article contains.

+**2. Disadvantages of LDA**

 Common LDA limitations:
     1. Fixed K (the number of topics is fixed and must be known ahead of time)